opencanarias/taple-docsite/docs/discover/subjects.md

 :::caution Important

 Unlike other DLTs, TAPLE does not have data tables.
 The information is stored in a single entity, the subject state.
-Use cases that require storing a large amount of information have to be approached by partitioning the information into different subjects.
+This entity must represent only the final state of our subject, while the details of the different events will be stored in the chain.

 :::